-In this small blog, I will share a “25 quick checklists for SharePoint migration ” which is required for any migration project in SharePoint – whether it is SharePoint online or on-premise.
+In this small blog, I will share “25 quick SharePoint Online Migration Checklist” which is required for any migration project in SharePoint – whether it is SharePoint online or on-premise.
 We can use these checklists as an excel template.
 Actually, this question was asked in the SharePoint Stack Exchange site – Sharepoint Migration – Documentation, and below was my answer.

 In my career, I have worked on various types of migration projects – like,

-- Migrating from SharePoint one version (previous) to the next version (on-premise to one-premise).
+- Migrating from SharePoint one version (previous) to the next version (on-premise to on-premise).

 - Migrating from SharePoint on-premise to SharePoint online.